-Of course, we’re frustrated, but there’s nothing we can do but wait until they are done and we are back up again, In the interim, I will continue to post which you should be able to see although there is some computer dialogue on the page you can ignore.
+Of course, we’re frustrated, but there’s nothing we can do but wait until they are done, and we are back up again.
+In the interim, I will continue to post, which you should see, although there is some computer dialogue on the page you can ignore.

 Since we handle all of our financial matters and banking online, we often see popular sites we use down for a day or two during this process.
 We certainly understand the frustration of all of our worldwide readers.
 Also, we realize the frustration over our site being down off and on over the past nine months since we began the process of moving over to WordPress as opposed to Blogger.

-We sadly realize we may lose many of our readers whose frustrations cause them to no longer read our post.
-We feel badly about this and wish there was something more we could do.
-We can only promise that once we’re back up we will continue to strive to provide all of you with the best possible contents and photos from our current base of Marloth Park and wherever we may go from here in the future, yet to be determined.
+Sadly, we realize we may lose many of our readers whose frustrations cause them to read our post no longer.
+We feel wrong about this and wish there was something more we could do.
+We can only promise that once we’re back up, we will continue to strive to provide all of you with the best possible content and photos from our current base of Marloth Park and wherever we may go from here in the future, yet to be determined.

-Many would assume that when borders close due to Covid-19 those travel expenses are automatically refunded.
-This is not the case, We have spent days in total frustration attempting to receive refunds for various plans we’d booked.
-Some took months to receive and others required us to contact our credit card companies to help us in getting a refund.
-It’s such a negative process.
+Many would assume that when borders close due to Covid-19, those travel expenses are automatically refunded.
+This is not the case.
+We have spent days in total frustration attempting to receive refunds for various plans we’d booked.
+Some took months to receive, and others required us to contact our credit card companies to help us in getting a refund.
+It’s such a harmful process.

-As a matter of fact, we both have dental appointments this upcoming Monday with Dr. Luzanne for a cleaning and dental check.
+We both have dental appointments this upcoming Monday with Dr. Luzanne for a cleaning and dental check.
 Also, I suffered from an abscessed tooth early on in our confinement in the hotel room in Mumbai and desperately need to get that tooth checked out and resolved if necessary.
-It no longer hurts but in these situations, it’s best to get it checked out.
+It no longer hurts but in these situations.
+It’s best to get it checked out.
 Also, Tom lost a tooth implant while in India, which we’ll bring with us and see if it can be re-inserted.
 If not, a crown might be in order, perhaps for both of us.

-But, yesterday’s eye doctor appointment was necessary to give me peace of mind when several nights ago while eating dinner, I noticed I had something in my eye, something I’d never noticed in the past.
-It appeared to be a black stringy looking thing in the right corner of my right eye.
+But, yesterday’s eye doctor appointment was necessary to give me peace of mind when several nights ago, while eating dinner, I noticed I had something in my eye, something I’d never seen in the past.
+It appeared to be a black stringy-looking thing in the right corner of my right eye.
 Immediately, I removed my contact lens and rinsed my eye with sterile saline solution.
-I kept doing this throughout the evening and yet the particles would not go away.
+I kept doing this throughout the evening, and yet the particles would not go away.

 Then, by the end of the evening, it dawned on me it might be a “floater,” not necessarily a dangerous condition, common as we age.
-If one’s vision itself is not impaired, there’s no light flashing and no pain, generally, a floater is not worrisome although very annoying.
-Tom insisted, after my considerable “Dr. Google” searches that I have it checked out to ensure it wasn’t a potential retina detachment or another more serious issue.
+If one’s vision itself is not impaired, there’s no light flashing and no pain; generally, a floater is not worrisome, although very annoying.
+After my considerable “Dr. Google” searches, Tom insisted that I have it checked out to ensure it wasn’t a potential retina detachment or another more serious issue.

-Much to our surprise, the eye doctor appointment, for which he did a fairly, thorough exam also, only cost ZAR 300, which was only US $20.06.
+Much to our surprise, the eye doctor appointment, for which he did a reasonably thorough exam also, only cost ZAR 300, which was only US $20.06.
 Wow!

 I was more concerned about the up close and personal requirement of an eye exam.
 But, his packed office exhibited social distancing and good sanitation, although I had to ask one of the receptionists to cover her nose with her mask.
-I’m at a point where I don’t care what anyone thinks, I always ask people to properly cover their nose and mouth when they are in “my space.”
-On occasion, I may get a dirty look, but I am totally unresponsive to those looks.
+I’m at a point where I don’t care what anyone thinks.
+I always ask people to protect their nose and mouth adequately when in “my space.”
+On occasion, I may get a dirty look, but I am unresponsive to those looks.

 Although our new posts will look different over the next several days while the issues are being resolved, many of you will still be able to see them in the automatic emails you’ll receive if you signed up to do so in the past.
-If you’d like to sign up now (no charge), you can do so on our main homepage and you will get the newest posts in your inbox during this period and thereafter.
-Thank you for your patience.
+If you’d like to sign up now (no charge), you can do so on our main homepage, and you will get the newest posts in your inbox during this period and after that.
+Thank you so much for being so patient.

 Photo from one year ago today, February 5, 2020: